IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

 ```
 #### Launching Apache Solr
 ```
-1.Once the script completes, Solr will be installed as a service and running in the background on users server (on port 8983).
+1.Once the script completes, Solr will be installed as a service and run in the background on the user's server (on port 8983).
 To verify, run:
        $ sudo service solr status
 2.Solr facilitates to run it in 2 modes:
 2.1.Standalone mode :An index is stored on a single computer and the setup is called a core.There can be multiple cores or indexes here.